Sowmya-Iyer/BayesianAdversarialDefense/README.md

 `config_frequentist.py`: Hyperparameters for `main_frequentist` file.
 `AttackingModels.ipynb` : Attacks performed on BNNs and plot generated

-A detailed report written as a part of course project for CS690- Deep Learning Course at Purdue University is given.
+A detailed Report [here](Robustness_Report.pdf) written as a part of course project for CS690- Deep Learning Course at Purdue University is given.